Youss0714/fils/replit.md

   - Expense approval/rejection workflow operational
   - Comprehensive error handling and user feedback implemented
-  - Added expense details modal with complete information display when clicking eye icon
+  - Added expense details modal with complete information display when clicking eye icon ✓ **PDF and Print Functionality Implemented** (August 12, 2025)
+  - Complete PDF generation for expenses and imprest funds using jsPDF and html2canvas
+  - Professional print functionality with popup windows and proper formatting
+  - French localization for all PDF documents with company information
+  - Optimized layouts for A4 printing with proper styling and branding
+  - Print and download buttons added to all accounting elements

 ## Licensing System Implementation (August 10, 2025)
 ✓ **Complete Licensing System**: Full license management system implemented